 We are committed to communicating with and engaging parents as partners in their children's education.
-The district has adopted Parent Communications and Involvement Standards, which clearly describe expectations for parent communications and involvement at the district, school, classroom, and home levels.
+We encourage parents to support their children at home by making their expectations about school clear and creating a positive homework and learning environment.
 We are also committed to obtaining community resources for our school and invite all members of our community to assist us in the education of our students.